What exactly are the benefits of receiving Danzan bodywork treatments? Useful for all of the conditions listed below and more, bodywork can:

 • Reduced fatigue.

-In response to massage, specific physiological and chemical changes cascade throughout the body, with profound effects.
-Research shows that with massage:
+In response to therapeutic bodywork and mindful movement, specific physiological and chemical changes cascade throughout the body, with profound effects.
+Research shows that:

 • Arthritis sufferers note fewer aches and less stiffness and pain.